 Airport Time Capsule Review In Closing

 The Apple Time Capsule 2TB and its bigger brother the Time Capsule 3TB works great with Time Machine.

 Time Capsule is also excellent as a WIFI base station, thanks to its 802.11ac WIFI networking.

-And there is nothing to stop you getting a second Time Capsule.
+And while you still can.
+There’s nothing to stop you getting a second Time Capsule.
 Then you can daisy chain them for extra backup and file storage.

 Take a look at my post Wireless External Hard Drives For Mac Need to Knows Before You Buy.